 While Raffles was away, James Pearl had a good look about the place.
 In particular, he liked the look of one of the settlement's two hills.
 He decided it would be an excellent spot to build a house.
 Pearl began acquiring plot after plot of land on the hill without the knowledge of Sir Thomas, either from the Chinese planters themselves or from Temenggong Abdul Rahman, a Malay official.

 The hill was the location of plantations owned by the Chinese, who used the area to grow gambier (Uncaria gambir).
-Gambier was a plant used locally for medicinal purposes, but also used in the production of "cutch“ - a mixture used by sailors and fishermen (including those in Newfoundland and Labrador) for barking nets and sails.
+Gambier was a plant used locally for medical products, but also used in the production of "cutch“ - a mixture used by sailors and fishermen (including those in Newfoundland and Labrador) for barking nets and sails.

 Always with an eye to making a profit, Pearl had labourers clear the slopes to plant pepper vines instead.
 Still paying off his debts, in December 1821, he sailed the Indiana to Calcutta, where he loaded up with textiles, spices and 175 chests of opium.
 Each chest held 40 cakes of opium weighing close to three pounds each.